-• Base Repair for CIR Pavement
+- Base Repair for CIR Pavement

-28. Prepare Foundation for HMA Layer 4125-08-71, Item SPV.0105.02.
+28. Prepare Foundation for HMA Layer 6030-01-62, Item SPV.0105.02.

-This special provision describes preparation of foundation for work required prior to placement of any HMA layer after completion of Cold-In-Place Recycling (CIR) in accordance to standard spec 211 and as hereinafter provided.
+This special provision describes preparation of foundation for work required prior to placement of any HMA layer after completion of Cold-In-Place Recycling (CIR) according to standard spec 211 and as hereinafter provided.